craftablescience/VPKEdit/README.md

   - Text files (any encoding)
   - KeyValues files (text files with syntax highlighting)
   - Images
-  - Source 1 DMX files
   - Source 1 Textures
   - Source 1 Models
+  - Source 1 DMX files (particles, SFM sessions, etc.)
 - Create VPKs of any version from scratch or an existing folder
 - Add and remove files and folders from writable pack files
 - Extract files and folders from readable pack files